 A killing is "premeditated" when it is the result of planning or deliberation.
 The amount of time needed for premeditation of a killing depends on the person and the circumstances.
 It must be long enough for the killer, after forming the intent to kill, to be fully conscious of that intent.

-You should consider all the facts and circumstances preceding, surrounding, and following the killing which tend to shed light upon the condition of mind of the defendant, before and at the time of the killing.
-No fact, no matter how small, no circumstance, no matter how trivial, which bears upon the questions of malice aforethought and premeditation, should escape your careful consideration.
+You should consider all the facts and circumstances before, during, and after the killing which shed light on the defendant's state of mind, before and at the time of the killing.